Reindeer Lake: Geography

-Development

-Several early explorers including David Thompson travelled through the lake.
-It did not serve a major role in the fur trade as only a few short-lived trading posts were established.
-Today road access to the lake is provided by Highway 102 that terminates at Southend, Saskatchewan, and Highway 302.
+History

+Several early explorers travelled through Reindeer Lake, including David Thompson, who set up a fur-trade post on the west shore in 1796, called Bedford House.
+While surveying a route to Lake Athabasca, Thompson wintered at Reindeer Lake and abandoned the post in spring 1797.

+Parks and recreation

+At the southern end of the lake, 5 km west of Southend, is Norvil Olson Campground (56.3360°N 103.2825°W), which is a provincial recreation site.
+The park has a free campground, lake access, and a boat launch.
+Access is from Highway 102.

+Several bays and islands on Reindeer Lake host fishing lodges.
+Nordic Lodge, which is 2 km west of Norvil Olson Campground, is a hunting and fishing outfitters with cabins and lodging.
+Lawrence Bay Lodge is a camp 56 km north-east of Southend.
+Access is by water or floatplane.

 Fishing

 Fishing is an important industry in the area and sport-fishermen are drawn by its clear and deep waters.
 Trophy-sized pike are common at Reindeer Lake.
 The lake also supports light commercial fishing.

-Fish species include walleye, yellow perch, northern pike, lake trout, Arctic grayling, lake whitefish, cisco, round whitefish, burbot, white sucker and longnose sucker.
+Fish species include walleye, yellow perch, northern pike, lake trout, Arctic grayling, lake whitefish, cisco, round whitefish, burbot, white sucker, goldeye, and longnose sucker.

-Several bays and islands on Reindeer Lake host fishing lodges.

 NORAD Tracks Santa

 Reindeer Lake was a featured Santa Cam location from the start of the 2002 NORAD Tracks Santa tracking season to the end of the 2011 season when NORAD opted to switch to a regional format the next year instead of the individual profiling of cities they had been doing.